As you navigate land ownership and purchasing property, you may encounter road easements.

-All of these are recorded in the land records just like deed or mortgages.
+All of these are recorded in the land records just like deeds or mortgages.

 If you’re interested in creating an easement, it’s best practice to create an easement in an agreement or declaration (rather than a deed) because this will help you address all of the issues pertaining to easements.

 After you’ve drawn up the document, get it notarized by a public notary with two witnesses present.